carecoders/dicom-anonymization/README.md

 This repository provides a library and binary for anonymizing (or de-identifying) [DICOM](https://dicomstandard.org/) files.

 > [!WARNING]
 > This is a work in progress.
-Some major things may still change and not all things may work as expected yet until version 0.5.
+Some things may still change and not all things may work as expected yet.

 The project prioritizes performance, reliability, safety and ease of use.

-## Limitations

-Only top-level DICOM tags are processed for now, not tags nested inside sequences.
-This may change in the future.

 ## Building